isaackehle/ansible-ssl-certs/README.md

 dh_param                set to true to generate a dhparam file is_local                set tp true when local, not remote

-sc_local_path           Local path for cert CSR/signed cert storage
+certs_path              Local path for cert CSR/signed cert storage

 sc_country              Country for the cert
 sc_locality             Locality for the cert